madebyaris/wp-block-to-html/README.md

 - **Tailwind CSS**: Modern utility-first CSS framework
 - **Bootstrap**: Popular UI framework
 - **Custom**: Define your own class mappings

+## Performance Recommendations

+Based on our performance testing:

+1. For maximum performance in high-volume scenarios, use the "rendered" content handling mode when applicable.
+2. Framework selection should be based on design requirements rather than performance concerns, as all frameworks perform well.
+3. For applications processing extremely large content, consider using the library in a batch or streaming mode.

 ## Documentation